hku-systems/SOTER/README.md

   has spikes at a small distance (x-axis) and does not share the form of normal distribution (match **C9**).

-**Important note for Experiment 4:**
+**Important notes of Experiment 4:**

 - The core difference between SOTER's fingerprint and baselines's fingerprint is that SOTER's distance distribution shares a similar form as normal distribution, while the baseline has an entirely different distribution and has spikes at a small distance.
-- Since SOTER uses random scalars to produce oblivious fingerprints, it is normal that the resultant distribution (i.e., `figure8a-oblifp.pdf`) may occasionally have a trough owing to the randomness.
-You can either ignore it or reproduce this figure by re-trying the following command several times:
+- Since SOTER uses random scalars to produce oblivious fingerprints, owing to the randomness, the resultant distribution (i.e., `figure8a-oblifp.pdf`) may not exactly match the form of standard normal distribution (but, should be similar).
+You can ignore it directly, or you can reproduce this figure by re-trying the following command and check the produced figure:
   ```shell
     cd ~/atc22-artifact/SOTER/fingerprint_obliviousness/figure8a
     bash ./runobli.sh